Health Insurance for Internationals Living Abroad

 Recommended Health Insurance Plans for Living in South America

-For individuals and families moving to South America, there are a range of health insurance plans to cover you worldwide, including in your country of residence and your home country.
-If you are looking for global medical insurance while living in South America, we recommend the following plans.
+For individuals and families moving to Latin America, there are a range of plans to cover you worldwide, including in your country of residence and your home country.
+If you are looking for a global medical plan while living in Latin America, we recommend the following plans.

-For all applicants, the Cigna Global Medical Plan is a great option, offering flexible plan design and a high level of customer service.
+For all applicants, the Cigna Global Medical Plan is one great option, offering a flexible plan design and a high level of customer service.

 - Access to Cigna Global’s network of trusted hospitals, clinics, and doctors